Seventy-four (ship): First 74-gun designs

+The 80-gun ship

+Lengthening the hull by one gun port, allowing one additional gun per side on the lower and upper gun decks and on the quarterdeck produced the 80-gun ship.
+Given the construction techniques of the day, the seventy-four approached the limits of what was possible.
+Such long hulls made from wood had a tendency to flex and sag over time.
+Increased maintenance could counter this to some extent, but was of course costly.
+This limited the success of the even bigger two-deck 80-gun ships that were built in small numbers after the seventy-four had been introduced.
+Three-deckers did not have the same problem as the additional deck gave more rigidity.

 74s in the Royal Navy

 The Royal Navy captured a number of the early French 74-gun ships during the War of the Austrian Succession (for example, Invincible, captured at the first battle of Cape Finisterre in 1747) and the Seven Years' War and was greatly impressed by them compared to its own smallish 70-gun ships.
 As a result, it started building them in great numbers from about 1760, as did most other navies.
 Navies that were restricted by shallow waters, such as the Dutch and Scandinavian navies, at least early on tended to avoid the 74-gun ship to a certain degree due to its size and draught, preferring smaller two-deckers instead.
 Even so, the seventy-four was a standard feature in all European navies around 1800.
 Only a handful of 74-gun ships were commissioned into the United States Navy; the US Navy's early sea power concentrated on its frigates.

 The type fell into disuse after the Napoleonic Wars, when improved building techniques made it possible to build even bigger two-deckers of 84 or even 90 guns without sacrificing hull rigidity.

 The last seventy-four, the French Trafalgar veteran Duguay-Trouin, was scuttled in 1949.
 Her stern ornamentation is on display at the National Maritime Museum, Greenwich.
 In addition, dozens of ship models exist, produced as part of constructing the real ships, and thus believed accurate both externally and internally.